How to get Apple Watch Hermès Double Cuff look for less

 Designed with a soft yet durable genuine leather that won't wear down and fall apart after two uses, and available in both 38mm and 42mm sizes, the LoveBlue double buckle cuff wrist watch band makes it look like you've paid full price for your newest wrist accessory.

 Another great thing about the LoveBlue double buckle cuff wrist watch band?
 The price!
-You're only spending around $19 for this Hermès knockoff, and you can pick it up in blue, brown, coffee, gray, red/orange, and purple.
+You're only spending around $11 for this Hermès knockoff, and you can pick it up in turquoise, brown, and purple.

 How do you shop Hermès-for-less?